marian-scientific/projects/02001 - Alarm Machine/FINAL_REPORT.md

 --------------------
 ### Setup for the Build

-First thing to note is that during initial testing, we did not have different power supplys.
+Regarding the experimental setup, the first thing to note is that during initial testing, the single power supply rated for XXX W was found to be insufficient to drive all the components.
 The ICs require a constant supply of 5 volts within the tolerance range (+,- 0.25V).
 When we introduced the seven segment into the circuit, the diodes have a necessary voltage drop for operation (around 0.7 volts).
 With six seven segment displays running simultaneously, the current draw is signification enough to drop overall voltage output from the power source.
+The estimated power draw across all the components is XXX W.

 We can hypothesize that the current draw was so great enough that the source was reaching its power limit.

-Similar issue was encountered with the 03001.
+A similar issue was encountered with the 03001.
 During construction of the motor prototype circuit, LEDs were used for testing and debugging.
 There was unexpected operation in the construction process that was resolved when the LEDs were removed from the circuit.
 It was due to the voltage drop across the LEDs.

 The solution to this predicament was simple, add another power source to power the ICs separate from the segment displays.
 In addition, 100nF capacitors should be placed on the power rails every 2” or so.
-These capacitors act like bypass capacitors for the ICs.
-The picture shows this.
+These capacitors, shown in the figure below, act like bypass capacitors for the ICs.

 Bypass Capacitors
 ![Bypass Capacitors 01](resources/Bypass_Caps_01_pic.JPG)